sreitich/sreitich.github.io/_posts/2025-7-9-projectile-prediction-3.markdown

 When we initialize a projectile as the fake one, we'll add it to the player controller's list of unlinked fake projectiles for the authoritative projectile to link to once it's been spawned.
 (We don't need to worry about replication, since the fake projectile only exists locally, so we only need to link it locally.)

-To link the two projectiles (which we'll do in the authoritative projectile's `BeginPlay`), we just have each actor cache a reference to the other.
+To link the two projectiles (which we'll do in the authoritative projectile's `BeginPlay`), we'll just have each actor cache a reference to the other.

 {% highlight c++ %}
 // Projectile.cpp